jameshughes89/cs101/source/topic5b.rst

 * Let's take a deep breath and break this problem down

-* Half of the description is IO.
+* Half of the description is IO
     * Let's save this for last because it's super easy

 * The only beefy part of this is the calculation